wasamasa/eyebrowse/README.rst

 difference is first, it saves and loads automatically for you upon switching slots, and second, it doesn't overwrite the general purpose registers.
-What it does instead is keeping its own data structure (a list of lists containing slot, window config and point) and using it to provide some other convenience keybinds, such as jumping to the last window config or the next one available.
+What it does instead is keeping its own data structure (a list of lists containing slot, window config, point and tag) and using it to provide some other convenience keybinds, such as jumping to the last window config or the next one available.

 Contributing